There are several places to stay that are within walking distance of the minyan. The minyan is sponsored by Chabad of New Hampshire.

 What time is davening?

 There is no set time for davening.
 Davening times are based on consensus.
 During some weeks there may be multiple minyanim at different times.
-Generally, times will be posted on the door to the room.
-As an approximation;
+Generally, times will be posted in the Days Inn

 Are there other minyanim on Shabbat?